keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 Keystone will automatically apply the update, and then start a web server on the default port, 3000.

-To see your home page, point your browser at [localhost:3000](localhost:3000).
-You should see our **Hello World!** message.
+To see your home page, point your browser at [localhost:3000](http://localhost:3000).
+You should see a **Hello World!** message.

-To sign in to Keystone's Admin UI, go to [localhost:3000/keystone](localhost:3000/keystone).
+To sign in to Keystone's Admin UI, go to [localhost:3000/keystone](http://localhost:3000/keystone).
 Use the email and password you put in the update script above to sign in, and you'll be redirected to Keystone's home page.

 ## Next Steps

 ... you're done!
 Well, not really.
 It's time to start building your app now.
-For more information on list options and the field types Keystone supports, browse the [database guide](/database/).
+For more information on list options and the field types Keystone supports, browse the [database guide](/documentation/database/).

-You should also [Follow @KeystoneJS on Twitter](twitter.com/keystonejs) for news and updates, [Star KeystoneJS on GitHub](github.com/keystonejs/keystone), and discuss this guide (or anything KeystoneJS related) on the [KeystoneJS Google Group](groups.google.com/d/forum/keystonejs).
+You should also [Follow @KeystoneJS on Twitter](https://twitter.com/keystonejs) for news and updates, [Star KeystoneJS on GitHub](https://github.com/keystonejs/keystone), and discuss this guide (or anything KeystoneJS related) on the [KeystoneJS Google Group](https://groups.google.com/d/forum/keystonejs).

 Enjoy using KeystoneJS!